 The city has the third-highest number of colleges and universities in China and is consequently regarded as an important science and education hub.

-Wuhan also possesses a strong commercial and industrial base, with automobile production and high-tech enterprises laying a major role in the city’s economy.
+Wuhan also possesses a strong commercial and industrial base, with automobile production and high-tech enterprises playing a major role in the city’s economy.

 Wuhan is a major tourist destination, acting as the portal to the Three Gorges tourist line along the Yangtze River.
 It boasts three national 5A-level scenic areas, including the Yellow Crane Tower, Wuhan East Lake Eco-tourism Scenic Area and Huangpi Mulan Culture Ecological Tourism Area.